![]() |

 What are EuroCity (EC) & InterCity (IC) trains like?

 Most EC & IC departures use German Intercity cars like those shown below, with 1st class seats in classic 6-seat compartments and 2nd class seats in open-plan saloons.
-There's a bistro car serving tea, coffee, beer, wine, snacks and hot & cold dishes - I recommend the Erdinger Weissbier!
+There's usually some sort of catering on board, serving tea, coffee, beer, wine and snacks.
 There are power sockets at all seats, but no WiFi.
 One or two departures per day are InterCity (IC) rather than EuroCity simply because they start/finish at Salzburg & don't go further into Austria.
-One EC train per day (12:17 from Munich & 14:00 from Salzburg) use Austrian carriages like those shown on the Munich to Venice page.
+One EC train per day (12:17 from Munich & 14:00 from Salzburg) use Austrian carriages.

 Travel tips for express trains